AI For Parent Access Calls

 Parents calling about repeated vomiting, inability to keep fluids down, dry mouth, reduced urination, diarrhea, fever, or other concern language.

-Outcome: Capture the concern and route through approved clinic escalation rules without offering care advice.
+Outcome: Capture the concern and follow approved clinic escalation rules without offering care advice.

 Abdominal pain, fever, rash, ear-pain, or sore-throat calls